FabienCondamine/Diversification_analyses/README.md

 Author for correspondence (*): fabien.condamine@gmail.com

-Manual to use the R script provided in Dryad
+Manual to use the R script provided in GitHub
 Oct.
 15, 2015 – Fabien L. Condamine

 The following R script aims at testing the prevalence of the Red Queen and the Court Jester using time-calibrated phylogenies only.
 The script basically takes a tree (or multiple trees), and performs several birth-death models as explained in the chapter, and detailed below.